ICU rehabilitation with virtual reality

 Left: screenshot from the game.

-Right: Johan van der Meulen (8D Games) during a target group test at Leeuwarden Medical Centre
+Right: Johan van der Meulen (8D) during a target group test at Leeuwarden Medical Centre

 A surprising outcome, according to Beumeler: “Beforehand, there was concern that VR technology in particular would be perceived as too stressful.
 This proved incorrect; nobody got dizzy and people were mostly enthusiastic.
 However, as a result of the tests, we did choose to develop our prototype completely bespoke to simplify the user interface’s – ‘operation’ .
 We also decided to swap controllers for hand tracking with infrared technology.
 In doing so, you don’t have to hold anything in your hands; the movements are registered by the glasses themselves.’